 The worst nuclear accident in history occurred on April 26, 1986 in Chernobyl, Ukraine.
 In the initial explosion and the following fire, about 3-4 % of the nuclide inventory in the core was released to the atmosphere.
 The major part consisted of volatile radionuclides such as inert gases, iodine isotopes and 134Cs and 137Cs.
 Many of the released nuclides had short half-lives and can not be observed in the environment today.
-The radionuclide that will affect the environment in a long-term perspective is 137Cs, with a physical half-life of 30 years.
+The radionuclide that will affect the environment in a long-term perspective is 137Cs, with a physical half-life of

+30 years.
 In total about 85 PBg of 137Cs was released to the environment (UNSCEAR, 2000b).
 The Baltic Sea was the most affected marine area, where about 5 PBq was deposited (Evans, 1991).
-Shortly after the accident the activity concentration of 137 Cs was extremely high in part of the Baltic Sea.
+Shortly after the accident the activity concentration of 137Cs was very high in part of the Baltic Sea.
 Due to low water exchange and a constant supply from rivers it will take a relatively long time for the levels to decrease.
-The average activity concentration of 137Cs in the southern Baltic Sea surface water in 2006 was reported to 42 Bq m-3 (Zalewska, 2007).
+The average activity concentration of 137Cs in the southern Baltic Sea surface water in 2007 was reported to 39 Bg m-3 (Zalewska and Saniewska, 2009).
 Due to the water exchange through the Danish Straits it has been estimated that about 40 TBq flows from the Baltic Sea into the Kattegat annually (Dahlgaard, 2002).
+It is however clear that there is a relatively large variability in the outflow rates from the Baltic Sea (HELCOM, 2009; NRPA, 2003; NRPA, 2006; NRPA, 2007).
 The 137Cs will subsequently be transported by the Baltic current which continues as the Norwegian coastal current.
-This is one of the major sources of 137Cs in the Norwegian marine environment, together with remobilised 137Cs from the seabed of the Irish Sea.
+This is one of the major sources of 137 Cs in the Norwegian marine environment, together with remobilised 137Cs from the seabed of the Irish Sea.